wills106/homeassistant-solax-modbus/docs/solax-entity-description.md

 ## grid_import & grid_export

 Current power your house network imports & exports to the grid.
-Requires either a Modbus smart meter or CT clamps installed.

 ## hotstandby

+Enables the inverter to switch self to StandBy mode, if load is low (about 100 W).
+In StandBy mode the inverter has lower consumption and does not power the load.
+If the load rises, the inverter leaves StandBy mode in 5 minutes.

 ## house_load